ravirajhere/Ravirajhere.github.io/README.md

 ## License

-Content © 2026 Ravi Raj Singh.
+Content © 2026 Ravi Raj.
 All rights reserved.

 Code is open for reference and learning.